IBM/dbb/Pipeline/PublishSharedInterfaces/README.md

 These sample scripts are intended to provide guidance how-to implement this strategy.
 Overview of provided scripts:
 - ```PublicCopybook.groovy``` is a new language script for [zAppBuild](https://github.com/IBM/dbb-zappbuild) to identify shared copybooks in the DBB BuildReport.json.
 It can also be used to build a language script for PLI includes or ASM macros.
-- ```PublishPublicInterfaces.groovy``` is a build post-processing script, which
+- ```PublishPublicInterfaces.groovy``` is a post-build script, which
   - parses the *BuildReport.json* in the supplied working dir and extracts the entries of **PublicCopy** with deploy type _PublicCopy_
-  - Copies the modified files to the location of the Git repository for the shared interfaces
+  - copies the modified files to the location of the Git repository for the shared interfaces
-  - Creates a new Commit in the Shared repo with a commit message containing the commit of the application repository for traceability.
+  - creates a new Commit in the Shared repo with a commit message containing the commit of the application repository for traceability.

-## Sample Setup

 ### Identify shared copybooks with ```PublicCopybook.groovy``` in the DBB BuildReport.json with zAppBuild